Part Two — The Trollbriar

 “It’s me,” she giggles.
 “Surprised?”

-“Pretty surprised,” he admits, grinning warmly at the young woman.
+“Pretty surprised,” he admits, grinning warmly at her.
 “Gin.”

-“Holy shit,” says Scarlet, eyeing the young woman.
+“Holy shit,” says Scarlet, eyeing the girl.
 “You used to be, like, ten.”

 “I know!
 I’m sixteen now!”
 Ginny Mae giggles and moves to hug the woman.